cloudmesh-community/book/chapters/in/aws-elasticbeanstalk.md

 > application running on a minimum of 2 servers at all times.
 > Save the new configuration and allow beanstalk to install the changes to the
 > environment.
 > Verify that the application is now running on 2 servers.
-Click on `Health` link
+This can be verified by
-> and verify that the application is running on 2 servers.
+> clicking on the `Health` link.

 ElasticBeanstalk.4:

-> Now select one of the 2 servers and terminate it from the
+> Now select 1 of the 2 servers and terminate it from the
 > `Instance Actions` button on the top right on `Health Page`.
 > Wait for some time to confirm if beanstalk automatically adds a new server instance
 > to match the minimum threshold set up in excrcise 3.

 ElasticBeanstalk.5:

-> Click on the `Configuration` link and open the `Load Balancer` section.
+> Click on `Configuration` link and open the `Load Balancer` section.
 > Add new rules to make the application listen on http / https on ports other than
 > the default 80 and 443 ports.
 > Validate that the application URLs work on the new ports once the changes are applied.